Alex222222222222/GitHubStars/data.md

 *   [Myriad-Dreamin/tinymist](https://github.com/Myriad-Dreamin/tinymist) - Tinymist \[ˈtaɪni mɪst] is an integrated language service for Typst \[taɪpst].

-*   [rustfs/rustfs](https://github.com/rustfs/rustfs) - 🚀 RustFS is an open-source, S3-compatible high-performance object storage system supporting migration and coexistence with other S3-compatible platforms such as MinIO and Ceph.
+*   [rustfs/rustfs](https://github.com/rustfs/rustfs) - 🚀2.3x Faster than MinIO for 4K Small Files.
+RustFS is an open-source, S3-compatible high-performance object storage system supporting migration and coexistence with other S3-compatible platforms such as MinIO and Ceph.

 *   [slint-ui/slint](https://github.com/slint-ui/slint) - Slint is an open-source declarative GUI toolkit to build native user interfaces for Rust, C++, JavaScript, or Python apps.